jzhao49/OCAML-Gomoku/mock_use.md

 # Mock Use of OCAML-Gomoku

 Note that all interactions with this application will be done on the front-end, but for purposes of demonstrating a mock-use we will display a command-line version below.
+We will be implementing a CLI version before proceeding forward with the front-end version.

 ***Note that the below example is a very basic game and our evaluation function of our AI at release will not be as rudimentary as this**.